Signiant/docker-azure-centos7-agent/README.md

 # docker-azure-centos7-agent

-CentOS 7 image with devtoolset-3 (GCC 4.9) installed from SCL.
+CentOS 7 image with devtoolset-7 (gcc 7.3.1) installed from SCL.
 It also has a number of utilities including

 * python3